 What is Vietnamese Coffee?

 A common misconception is that Vietnamese coffee is simply coffee with condensed milk—this is not true.
 The misunderstanding stems from the fact that a lot of Vietnam-born coffee drinks are traditionally sweetened using condensed milk, but that’s just a common ingredient there.
+Vietnamese people also enjoy their coffee black.
 More on condensed milk later.

-Vietnamese coffee is a whole world unto itself.
-Vietnam is the world’s biggest coffee grower and exporter of robusta coffee and has been for a few decades.
-There is a rich culture of thoughtful farming and Vietnamese people are proud of their coffee.
-Vietnam is home to many different types of coffee beverages from the Vietnamese iced coffee to others such as the famous egg coffee, coconut coffee, and more!
+Vietnam has one of the best coffee cultures in the world.
+Vietnam is the world’s biggest coffee grower and exporter of robusta coffee.
+There is a rich culture of thoughtful farming and Vietnamese people are very proud of their coffee.
+In addition, coffee culture in Vietnam is incredibly diverse, ranging from street carts to specialty cafes, and always centered around socializing and community gathering.
+Vietnam is home to many different types of coffee beverages from Vietnamese iced coffee to others such as the famous egg coffee, coconut coffee, and more!

-One important thing about Vietnamese coffee, and about Vietnamese iced coffee in particular, is the phin.
-The phin is a brewing method native to Vietnam.
-It’s a drip coffee maker that is usually described as a hybrid between a French press and a pour over such as the V60.
-It has been for more than a century the way that Vietnamese have made their coffee, which is why many of our beloved Vietnamese beverages—like iced coffee—are made starting with a phin filter.
+One important thing about Vietnamese coffee, and about Vietnamese iced coffee in particular, is the phin filter.
+The phin (often called the phin coffee maker or phin drip filter) is a brewing method native to Vietnam.
+It’s a drip coffee maker that we often describe as a hybrid between a French press and a pour over such as the V60 that has been around for more than a century.

 When it comes to iced coffee, the phin filter almost seems to have been created with that specific use in mind.
 Because it makes a very concentrated brew, it is perfect for making iced coffee because even as the ice melts down, we can still enjoy a bold coffee that does not feel watered down.